Variational Linearized Laplace Approximation for Bayesian Deep Learning: Related Work

-The GP interpretation of LLA \citep{khan2019approximate} allows to use GP approximate methods to speed-up the computations. \citet{deng2022accelerated} proposed a Nystr\"om approximation of the true GP covariance matrix by using $M\ll N$ points chosen at random from the training set.
+\citet{deng2022accelerated} proposed a Nystr\"om approximation of the true GP covariance matrix by using $M\ll N$ points chosen at random from the training set.
 The method, called ELLA, has cost $\mathcal{O}(NM^3)$.
 ELLA also requires computing the costly Jacobian vectors required in VaLLA, but does not need their gradients.
 Unlike VaLLA, the Nystr\"om approximation needs to visit each instance in the training set.
 However, as stated by \citet{deng2022accelerated}, ELLA suffers from over-fitting.
 An early-stopping strategy, using a validation set, is proposed to alleviate it.
 In this case, ELLA only considers a subset of the training data.
 ELLA does not allow for hyper-parameter optimization, unlike VaLLA.
 The prior variance $\sigma_0^2$ must be tuned using grid search and a validation set, which increases training time significantly.

+The recent work of \citet{scannell2024function} proposes a similar approach to VaLLA, where an inducing point sparse approach is used to construct a GP from a pre-trained DNN.
+However, two main points differentiate this work from our approach: (i) the pre-trained DNN is not kept as the posterior mean of the model, potentially losing prediction performance and also departing from LLA's post-hoc nature and goal; (ii) instead of using mini-batches to optimize variational parameters, they perform a full iteration over the training data to find optimal variational parameters.
+Thus, this results in a potentially slower method than VaLLA, which due to early-stopping and stochastic optimization, can avoid iterating over the full dataset.

-Samples from a GP posterior can be efficiently computed using stochastic optimization, elluding the explicit inversion of the kernel matrix \citep{lin2023sampling}.
+Samples from a GP posterior can be efficiently computed using stochastic optimization, eluding the explicit inversion of the kernel matrix \citep{lin2023sampling}.
 This approach can be extended to LLA to generate samples from the GP posterior, avoiding the \(\mathcal{O}(N^3)\) cost \citep{antoran2023sampling}.
 However, this method cannot provide an estimate of the log-marginal likelihood for hyper-parameter optimization.
 To address this limitation, \citet{antoran2023sampling} propose using the \emph{EM-algorithm}, where samples are generated (E-step) and hyper-parameters are optimized afterwards (M-step) iteratively.
-The EM-algorithm significantly increases computational cost, as generating a single sample is as expensive as training the original DNN on the full data.
+The EM algorithm significantly increases computational cost, as generating a single sample is as expensive as training the original DNN on the full data.
 Finally, the method of \citet{antoran2023sampling} only considers classification problems.